 Older workers are the fastest-growing segment of the U.S. labor market.
-The share of workers ages 65 to 74 and beyond is expected to keep growing, the Bureau of Labor Statistics says.
+The share of workers ages 65 and beyond is expected to keep growing, and account for more than half of expected overall labor growth from 2021 to 2031, the Bureau of Labor Statistics says.

 But if you think money is why people are working past age 65, you’d be only partly correct.
 In fact, many intriguing motives are behind this workplace trend.

-We consulted the latest annual retirement survey of workers by the Transamerica Center for Retirement Studies to uncover the top reasons why Americans are working or plan to work past the traditional retirement age.
+We consulted the latest annual retirement survey of workers by the Transamerica Center for Retirement Studies to uncover the following top reasons why Americans are working or plan to work past the traditional retirement age.